-Safer VPN: This is the paid VPN service that I personally use, and I have found it to be one of the best.
-It's not the cheapest service, but it is in the low end, with plans starting at US\$5.99 a month.
+Safer VPN: This is the paid VPN service we prefer, and we've found it to be one of the best.
+It's not the cheapest service, but it is on the low end, with plans starting at US\$5.99 a month.

 Often, cheaper services slow down the Internet connection too much to be worth it.
-With Safer VPN, my connection speed remains about the same, and I find the service to be reliable.
+With Safer VPN, connection speed remains about the same, and the service is reliable.